agraef/purr-data-intro/Purr-Data-Intro.md

 - The Esc key makes the popup disappear until you start typing again.
 - Ctrl+Y removes ("yanks") a completion.
 You'll be notified in the Pd console that you have to type Ctrl+Y again to confirm; typing Esc or any other key aborts the operation.
 Note that this operation affects the current completion as shown in the object box, not the currently selected menu item.
 This is most useful to remove object and argument completions that you entered yourself.
 (While it can be used to remove completions from the help index, these will be re-added later when the help index is rebuilt.)

-Configuration options for the auto-completion facility can be found on the GUI tab in the preferences dialog (cf. [GUI and Startup Options] and [@fig:fig3], left).
+Configuration options for the auto-completion facility can be found on the GUI tab in the preferences dialog (cf. [GUI and Startup Options](#gui-and-startup-options) and [Fig. 3](#fig3), left).
 In the latest releases, auto-completion is enabled by default; you can uncheck the first option to disable it.
 The other options are:

 - The second option, "match completions by object name prefix" lets you narrow the scope of the available object name completions.
 If it is enabled, only matches for the object name prefix that you typed are shown (same as in bash).
 Otherwise, matches may contain the text you typed *anywhere* in the object name, not just at the beginning.
 This makes it easy to discover objects, which is nice if you don't know exactly what you're looking for.
 As there is a plethora of built-in and external objects available in Purr Data, this mode is in fact a good option for newbies and experts alike, but prefix mode is more efficient if you already know most common Pd object names by heart.
 Note that in either case the completion engine uses "fuzzy", i.e., approximate string matching by default, which tolerates minor typos.